hofbi/dotfiles/README.md

 ./install.sh
 ```

-1. This will change the default shell to zsh, type **"y"** if you get asked.
+This will change the default shell to zsh.
-1. Then press `Ctrl+D` to exit the new shell and continue the setup.

 ## Test Environment